 Current or Planned Investments

-- Through P5 investment, Port Tampa Bay completed the expansion and deepening of the Big Bend channel, which connects to the main channel in Tampa’s harbor and will allow larger vessels to dock along the channel and facilitate the movement of goods through the Port to the Interstate 4 corridor
+- Completed the expansion and deepening of the Big Bend channel, which connects to the main channel in Tampa’s harbor and will allow larger vessels to dock along the channel and facilitate the movement of goods through the Port to the Interstate 4 corridor

 Bulk/Break-bulk: Central Florida for energy, building, citrus and fertilizer products.